aryakaul/novasplice/lab-notebook.md

 #### 2018-07-26
 Today I wrote a function to read in the vcf file and construct a bed file detailing the various possible splice sites generated.

+#### 2018-07-27
+The plan is to use the bed file (created from the vcf) and the bam file to extract the sequences of the regions indicated.
+These sequences will then be scored and compared against their closest acceptor/donor splice sites.
+Scores that are higher than the canonical region OR within 20% of the lower bound of the canoncical splice site's score.

+I have also empirically calculated given a bad ss (< -10 score) and a SNP in that ss, the probability that the bad ss becomes a good ss (>= -10 score) is ~0.01338.
+Therefore, out of the 2.95 million SNPs that fall in non-coding regions it is expected about 39,235 of those SNPs would lead to novel splice sites.
+Quite a bit!
+Possible reasons that I see such a large number:
+1. Even though they're 'good splice sites' they're actually just 'ok' and don't sufficiently compete against canonical splice sites
+2. Non-coding dna regions are not just random DNA sequences -- natural selection favors noncoding sequences that are not close to becoming splice sites
+3. We all have these, but they don't have a big effect